Troubleshooting: How to Fix a LightUpdated: Feb. 08, 2023

 Start with the easy stuff and make sure you didn’t overlook anything.
 Is the light switch turned to the on position?
 With some lights, especially those with in-line switches or roller-type switches, it can be difficult to tell for certain, so test out the switch and make sure it is working properly.

 Then do a cursory check of the bulb itself.
 Is it loose or rattling in the socket?
 You may have the wrong type of bulb, or it may not be screwed in all the way.
 This is also a good time to take out the bulb and give it the shake test.
 Many incandescent bulbs will make a light tinkle sound when they are still live, but a deeper, more obvious tinkle indicates the bulb has burnt out.
 If it’s a clear incandescent bulb, you can look at the filament directly to see if it is broken.
 LED and fluorescent bulbs won’t rattle when they die, so this method has limited uses.
+Well, if you plan on getting new lights altogether, here’s how you can install a ceiling light all by yourself.

 Take a Look at Other Appliances